tsujamin/srs-hhvm-notebook/notes.md

 ##Profiling/Instrumentation

 ###IR Tracing
 HHVM can be configured to output the IR (Intermediate Representation) of each function it encounters.
 This is enabled by running HHVM in an environment where `TRACE=printir:2` is enabled.
 The trace will be found in `/tmp/hphp.log`.
-The JIT emiited assembly can also be output alongside the IR, but this requires HHVM to be compiled against libxed (which can be found in the tarball for [Intel PIN][intel_pin]).
+The JIT emitted assembly can also be output alongside the IR, but this requires HHVM to be compiled against libxed (which can be found in the tarball for [Intel PIN][intel_pin]).
 The subsequent cmake command is:
 ```cmake -DCMAKE_BUILD_TYPE=Debug
  -DLibXed_INCLUDE_DIR=/home/benjamin/Downloads/pin-2.13-62141-gcc.4.4.7-linux/extras/xed2-intel64/include
  -DLibXed_LIBRARY=/home/benjamin/Downloads/pin-2.13-62141-gcc.4.4.7-linux/extras/xed2-intel64/lib/libxed.a```